arrxnov/TermProject/README.md

  - profdude@cedarville.edu : Stupid-v0ting-machines! (faculty)

 If a session gets stuck just rendering the background for some reason, run "localStorage.setItem('ape_session', '');" in the console, log in as a user, and hit ctrl-F5.

+API robustness can also be tested using postman.